Olde Town Land Use Code Changes

 To implement some of the "immediate actions" in the plan, the City Council adopted several Land Use Code amendments in 2020.

-That engagement made it clear that the standards should have a light touch in order to allow for diverse architectural styles – while still maintaining residential Olde Town’s existing character.
+Engagement with the community made it clear that the standards should have a light touch in order to allow for diverse architectural styles – while still maintaining residential Olde Town’s existing character.

 - Mass and scale